sonata-project/dev-kit/project/CONTRIBUTING.md

 If you are not sure what should be done, don't hesitate to open an issue about your PR project.

+##### Dependency changes

+If you want to change some dependencies, here are the rules:

+- Don't add support for a version lower than the current one.
+- Don't change the highest supported version to a lower one.
+- Lower version dropping is accepted as a Backward Compatible change according to [semver][semver_dependencies_update], but some extra rules must be respected here:
+  - PHP versions that are under the [green zone][php_supported_versions] (actively maintained) **MUST NO** be dropped, even on master.
+  - If it's a Symfony package, at least the last LTS version **MUST** be supported, even on master.
+  - Generally, don't drop dependency version it it doesn't have a big impact on the code.

 ##### Legacy branches

 Legacy branches are **NOT** supported at all.
 Any submitted Pull Request will be immediately closed.